stacks-network/stacks/FAQ.md

 #General	-	What is a Blockstack ID?
-These are the names & identities registered in the .id namespace on Blockstack.
+This is a the name & identity registered in the .id namespace on Blockstack.
+Your personal data and storage are built around this ID.
+Apps that want to access your data will be built around this as well.

 #General	-	What is a decentralized internet?
+A decentralized internet is one where users don't need to trust any intermediaries or remote services.
+We envision a world where users control their own data, and the power goes back to the users.
+Reducing the friction to deploying new Blockstack nodes is an important step towards that mission.

 #General	-	What problems does Blockstack solve?
 Users can now use Web applications where: